 If your vehicle is on a Flexible servicing regime, the service light on the vehicle instrument panel will illuminate when your vehicle is ready to be serviced.
 For a Flexible service regime, this could be as little as every 18,600 miles.
 For a Fixed service regime, this is around a year or 10,000 miles. whichever comes first.

-In order to stop receiving mailings from Volkswagen, please get in touch with our Customer Service Centre; their contact details can be found here.
+In order to stop receiving mailings, please get in touch with our Customer Service Centre; their contact details can be found here.

 All emails from Volkswagen UK will have an unsubscribe link at the bottom of the email.